grange85/ahfow-www/_posts/2020/2020-07-26-review-dean-and-britta-livestream.md

 <div class="col-md-6 float-right"><a data-flickr-embed="true" href="https://www.flickr.com/photos/grange85/50154544056/in/album-72157715243203528/" title="B-a-a-a-a-b-y"><img src="https://live.staticflickr.com/65535/50154544056_abd8eaa781_z.jpg" width="571" height="606" alt="B-a-a-a-a-b-y"></a></div>

 Definitely the best of the three shows so far - and an absolute joy to see them live.
-The Veeps platform has a _chat_ that was quite active during the show and was nice to have some level of interaction with other fans ... lovely to _see_ so many familiar _faces_ in there.
+The Veeps platform has a _chat_ that was quite active during the show and was nice to have some level of interaction with other fans... lovely to _see_ so many familiar _faces_ in there.

 You can still buy and watch the show on Veeps for a w[eek or so - so head over and check it out](https://deanandbritta.veeps.com/).